SENSUIKAN!

 5 June 1942: Operation "AL" - The Invasion of the Western Aleutians:

-Twenty ships of the Vice Admiral Hosogaya Boshiro's Fifth Fleet, including the light cruisers KISO and the TAMA, three destroyers, three corvettes, three minesweepers and four transports land Rear Admiral (later Vice Admiral) Omori Sentaro's Occupation Force on Attu, Aleutians without opposition.
+Twenty ships of the Vice Admiral Hosogaya Boshiro's Fifth Fleet, including light cruisers KISO and TAMA, three destroyers, three corvettes, three minesweepers and four transports land Rear Admiral (later Vice Admiral) Omori Sentaro's Occupation Force on Attu, Aleutians without opposition.

 7 June 1942: